Technology at Gow

 Dynamic and leading edge, technology at Gow is developed for the benefit of students and selected for its appropriateness rather than its trendiness.
 It is then integrated throughout the curriculum and the campus, providing a unified platform that allows teachers and students to connect seamlessly.

 Each student receives a laptop with all of the assistive software he or she will need as well as instruction in how to use it.
 What students use—and how much they use it—depends on what works best for them.
 Dragon NaturallySpeaking speech-to-text, Kurzweil text-to-speech, and Inspiration concept-mapping software are the most often used.
 Along with other assistive programs, they help with reading and writing remediation as well as in other subjects, where they remove language-based impediments to learning.

 All Gow classrooms have SMART Boards, and all teachers are equipped with tablets, allowing them to walk around and work with individual students while wirelessly displaying on the boards.

 The Alice R. Gow STAR Center

-Responding to many dyslexics’ talents in creative, hands-on, and visual-spatial areas, Gow created this new facility to enhance our already strong programs in science, technology, and robotics (STAR).
-The building houses classrooms, an engineering lab, seminar space, and a Computer Numeric Control (CNC) machine and simulators.
+Responding to many dyslexics’ talents in creative, hands-on, and visual-spatial areas, Gow created this new facility to enhance our already strong programs in science, technology, and research (STAR).
+The building houses classrooms, an engineering lab, seminar space, and a Computer Numeric Control (CNC) vertical milling machine and simulators.
 The CNC machine enables robotics students to create more complex robots for the RoboGames competition.